Django Startup Template with Jinja Template

 git checkout -b With-Jinja-Template

-Now you just have to activate your virtual environment and run pip install requirements.txt and you are all set.
+Now you just have to activate your virtual environment and run pip install -r requirements.txt

 Whats Next

-In the next post, I'll talk about how to add Javascript to your website.
+In the next post, I'll talk about how to add JavaScript to your website.

 Thanks for reading!